marklogic/mlxprs/README.md

 Both JavaScript and XQuery debuggers support two modes of debugging:

-1. Launch: Evaluates the current main module (for JavaScript) or non-library module (for XQuery)
+1. Launch: Evaluates a main module (for JavaScript) or non-library module (for XQuery)
 2. Attach: Intecepts an existing request, such as from an integration test

 Where it can, query debugging uses the same VS Code settings used for running queries (for example, `marklogic.host`, `marklogic.username`).
 In addition to these code settings, you will need a [**launch config**](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) in your project (under `.vscode/launch.json`) for debug-specific parameters.

-Open the `launch.json` from the VS Code command palette with the command: “Debug: Open launch.json”.
+Open the `launch.json` from the VS Code command palette with the command: “Debug: Open launch.json” or "Debug.

 Below is an example of a `launch.json` file, with JavaScript and XQuery configurations for both launch and attach: